eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- GitBook
 		* Modern documentation format and toolchain using Git and Markdown
 		* Good experiences with technologies used by GitBook: Go, Google Cloud Platform, Algolia, Firebase
++ skills for database systems and information systems:
-+ Hibernate ORM is an object-relational mapping tool for the Java programming language
+	- Hibernate ORM is an object-relational mapping tool for the Java programming language
-	- object-relational mapping allows software developers to convert data between type systems using object-oriented programming languages, OOPL.
+		* object-relational mapping allows software developers to convert data between type systems using object-oriented programming languages, OOPL.
 + ***Where possible, exploit [incremental computing](https://en.wikipedia.org/wiki/Incremental_computing), to speed up the performance of EDA tools that I develop.***
 	- use "checkpoint"s to save temporary results of computing
 		* This allows results from computation performed thus far to be reused.